beckelmw/digital-garden/code/creating-a-digital-garden-with-github-markdown-and-cloudflare-workers.md

 ### Miniflare

 [Miniflare](https://miniflare.dev/) allows you to work with Cloudflare workers locally.
-Within package.json miniflare is started with some KV settings and a command to run the build script above.
+Within package.json miniflare is started with some [KV settings](https://miniflare.dev/storage/kv) and a command to run the build script above.
+It will also watch for code changes.

 ```
 "scripts": {